Tarzan and the Leopard Woman

-Tarzan and the Leopard Woman is a 1946 action film based on the Tarzan character created by Edgar Rice Burroughs and portrayed by Johnny Weissmuller.
-Directed by Kurt Neumann, film sees Tarzan encounter a tribe of leopard-worshippers.
+Tarzan and the Leopard Woman is a 1946 American action film based on the Tarzan character created by Edgar Rice Burroughs and portrayed by Johnny Weissmuller.
+Directed by Kurt Neumann, the film sees Tarzan encounter a tribe of leopard-worshippers.
 It was shot in the Los Angeles County Arboretum and Botanic Garden.
 Its plot has nothing in common with Burroughs' 1935 novel Tarzan and the Leopard Men.

 Plot

 Travelers near Zambezi are being killed, apparently by leopards.
-The commissioner (Dennis Hoey) asks Tarzan to look into the matter.
+The commissioner asks Tarzan to look into the matter.
 Tarzan immediately doubts that leopards are the problem.
 At the same time, Tarzan, Jane, and Boy take in Kimba, a boy who claims to have become lost in the jungle.
-Kimba (Tommy Cook) is the brother of Queen Lea, leader of a leopard cult.
+Kimba is the brother of Queen Lea, leader of a leopard cult.
 She has dispatched him to spy on Tarzan.
-Queen Lea also conspires with Ameer Lazar (Edgar Barrier), a Western-educated doctor who resents the West's domination of the area.
+Queen Lea also conspires with Ameer Lazar, a Western-educated doctor who resents the West's domination of the area.

-Kimba has a goal of his own: to take the heart of Jane (Brenda Joyce) a deed that would make him a warrior in the eyes of the cult.
+Kimba has a goal of his own: to take the heart of Jane, a deed that would make him a warrior in the eyes of the cult.
 The Leopard Men wear leopard skins that form a cowl and cape, with iron claws attached to the back of each hand.
-Queen Lea (Acquanetta) wears a headband, wrist bands, ankle bands, halter top and miniskirt made of leopard skin.
-As "Variety" put it: "She displays plenty of what it takes to stir male interest and handles her acting chores adequately."
+Queen Lea wears a headband, wrist bands, ankle bands, halter top and miniskirt made of leopard skin.
 She works her followers into a frenzy in an underground chamber, "These skins are your disguise.
 These claws are your weapons.
 Go not as men, but as leopards.
 Go swiftly, silently."

-They attack a caravan bringing four young teachers (Iris Flores, Lillian Molieri (Miss Central America of 1945), Helen Gerald and Kay Solinas) and bring the maidens back for sacrifice.
+They attack a caravan bringing four young teachers and bring the maidens back for sacrifice.
 They also capture Tarzan, Jane, and Boy.
 Tarzan brings down the roof of the cavern, destroying the cult and rescuing his friends.

 The plot is summed up by these lines spoken by Tarzan (about Cheeta): "If an animal can act like a man, why not a man like an animal?"